Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Wonthaggi had a median taxpayer income of $36,271 and an average of $46,561 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than national averages, with Rest of Vic.'s median being $50,954 and average income at $62,728.
-Based on an 8.25% increase since financial year 2023, current estimates for Wonthaggi are approximately $39,263 (median) and $50,402 (average) as of September 2025.
+The median taxpayer income in Wonthaggi is $36,271 and the average is $46,561 based on postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, with Rest of Vic.'s median income at $50,954 and average income at $62,728.
+By September 2025, estimated incomes would be approximately $39,263 (median) and $50,402 (average), accounting for an 8.25% increase since financial year 2023 as per the Wage Price Index growth.
 According to the 2021 Census, incomes in Wonthaggi fall within the 0th to 4th percentiles nationally.
-The income distribution shows that the $400 - 799 bracket dominates with 37.4% of residents (2,314 people), contrasting with broader areas where the $1,500 - 2,999 bracket leads at 30.3%.
-Economic circumstances indicate widespread financial pressure, with 47.8% of households having weekly budgets below $800.
+The income distribution shows that 37.4% of residents (2,323 people) earn between $400 and $799 weekly, contrasting with the broader area where the $1,500 - $2,999 bracket is dominant at 30.3%.
+Economic conditions indicate widespread financial pressure, with 47.8% of households having modest weekly budgets below $800.
 Housing affordability is severe, with only 83.2% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income